 Best comedy in NYC this week

 Forget Game of Thrones, forget laundry night, forget your dayjob in the morning: Sunday nights now belong to Marie Faustin, Sydnee Washington and Aminah Imani.
-The trio of stand-up supremes give you looks, life and a top-tier comedy showcase every week—and there isn't even cover!
-Stay sharp and look fresh—you're about to witness the best night of comedy in New York.
+The trio of stand-up supremes give you looks, life and a top-tier comedy showcase every week.
+Stay sharp and look fresh.
+You're about to witness the best night of comedy in New York.

 Join Kenice Mobley, Daniel Raderstrong and Fumi Abe on the last Friday of every month for this excellent comedy showcase.
 After the show, performers get the weekend started by joining the audience for a lively afterparty.
 The best part?
 It's free.

 Thrice a week, after closing time, 20 people crowd into the city’s oldest magic shop, Tannen’s, for a cozy evening of prestidigitation by the young and engaging Noah Levine.
 The charm of Levine's show is in how well it fits the environment of this magic-geek chamber of secrets.
 As he maneuvers cards, eggs, cups and balls with aplomb, he talks shop, larding his patter with tributes to routines like the Stencel Aces and the Vernon Boat Trick—heirlooms of his trade that he gently polishes and displays for our amazement.